szitenberg/elixir-ds-handbook/pages/about/contributing-via-github.md

 ## **Start editing**

-1. Go to the [DS Handbook](https://github.com/elixir-uk/elixir-ds-handbook) on GitHub.
+1. Go to the [ELIXIR DS Handbook](https://github.com/elixir-uk/elixir-ds-handbook) on GitHub.

 2. Click **Issues** in the top menu bar or use this [link](https://github.com/elixir-uk/elixir-ds-handbook/issues).